Trump orders removal of ‘anti-American ideology’ from world’s largest museum

+Trump breaks with 175 years of Smithsonian tradition and pushes for more control to rid it of ‘anti-American ideology’

+Trump to overhaul the world’s largest museum, education and research complex to ‘restore truth and sanity to American history’

+President Donald Trump has threatened to gut the world-renowned Smithsonian Institution in an executive order that aims to eliminate the museum network’s “anti-American ideology.”

-The Smithsonian Institution is the world’s largest museum, education and research complex
+Trump wants to overhaul the world’s largest museum, education and research complex to “restore truth and sanity to American history,” his latest executive order signed Thursday said.

-President Donald Trump is taking aim at the Smithsonian Institution, claiming a "concerted and widespread effort" to rewrite American history with "divisive narratives".

-In an executive order titled "Restoring Truth and Sanity to American History" signed on Thursday, Trump directed Vice President JD Vance to "eliminate improper, divisive, or anti-American ideology" from the institution.
+His order instructs Vice President JD Vance - who serves on the Smithsonian board thanks to his elected office - to “remove improper ideology” from the Smithsonian’s museums, education and research centers and the National Zoo.

+It is an unprecedented call given the institution has largely operated independently for more than 175 years.

-The Smithsonian Institution is the world’s largest museum, education and research complex.
-It consists of 21 museums and the National Zoo.
-Eleven museums are located along the National Mall in Washington DC.
-Millions visit its institutions each year.
+The Smithsonian Institution consists of 21 museums and the National Zoo.
+Eleven museums are located along the National Mall in Washington, D.C.
+Millions visit its museums in D.C. and New York City each year.

+Famous art and artifacts held by the Smithsonian includes Thomas Jefferson’s Desk, Jackson Pollock's 'Number 1, 1950 (Lavender Mist), and, of course, Archie Bunker's chair.

 “Museums in our Nation's capital should be places where individuals go to learn — not to be subjected to ideological indoctrination or divisive narratives that distort our shared history,” the order said.